gpid007/showcase/README.md

 - implement functionality to rename files in reverse-alphabetical order

 ### @1.
 BASH IMPLEMENTATION
-The _rename_ script can be run using relative or absolute file-pahts `./rename.sh` If no parameters are passed to the script, default values are assumed.
+The _rename_ script can be run using relative or absolute file-paths `./rename.sh` If no parameters are passed to the script, default values are assumed.
 Default values are declared at the beginning in the `# GLOBALS` section.
 Run `./rename.sh -h` for help.
-This ignores all other parametrs, displays a help message and exits the script.
+This ignores all other parameters, displays a help message and exits the script.
 ```
     PARAMETERS
         --dir, -d   directory-path           -d "."